London Lions (basketball): Hemel Hempstead Lakers

 The club initially started out based in the town of Hemel Hempstead, 24 miles northwest of London, and were known as the Hemel Hempstead Lakers.
 The team was named after one of the National Basketball Association's (NBA) most famous teams, Los Angeles Lakers, and even adopted their colours of purple and gold.
 In 1977, the Lakers entered the National Basketball League's Division 2, and enjoyed a rather successful first season, finishing fifth (from 11 teams) with a 10–10 record.
 Their second season would be even more successful, with the Lakers finishing second in Division 2 (15–3) and winning promotion to the top-level league Division 1.

-With entry into the country's top league ensured, the club received a major sponsorship deal from beverage brand Ovaltine, and as part of the deal were known as Ovaltine Hemel Hempstead.
-The franchise became a formidable force in Division 1, regularly finishing at the top-end of the table and making many appearances in the Play-off semi-finals at Wembley Arena, finishing third in 1981.
+With entry into the country's top league ensured, the club received a sponsorship deal from beverage brand Ovaltine, and as part of the deal were known as Ovaltine Hemel Hempstead.
+The franchise began regularly finishing at the top-end of the table and making many appearances in the Play-off semi-finals at Wembley Arena, finishing third in 1981.
 Following the end of the Ovaltine sponsorship and a one-year deal with retailers Poundstretcher, the franchise was rebranded as the Hemel Royals in 1985.
 Meanwhile, on court, the team failed to reproduce the performances of the past few seasons and often settled for mid-table positions.
-This was a golden period in British Basketball and Hemel regularly brought top American talent from the States.
-Dick Miller is the greatest defensive player in the franchise's history and probably the game as a whole in the UK.
-The enigmatic Harvey Knuckles is considered one of the greatest players ever to play in Britain.
+Hemel regularly brought top American talent from the States.
+Dick Miller is the defensive player in the franchise.
+Harvey Knuckles is considered one of the greatest players ever to play in Britain.
 Steve Hale was a fourth round draft pick, Sam Smith scored big points from all round the court and Daryl Thomas was a prolific scorer.

 For the 1989–1990 season the franchise opted to leave the top-tier (now known as the Carlsberg League due to sponsorship from the Carlsberg Group) and return to the second-tier league, which had been renamed as NBL Division 1.
 After only one season, and a fourth-place finish (14–8), the Royals returned to Carlsberg League.
 The team finished bottom of the league in the 1992–1993 season with a 4–29 record, and were subsequently relegated back to Division 1, however they were later reinstated and returned to the rebranded BBL for the following season.
 A dismal spell ensued and over the next decade the team wouldn't finish outside of the bottom three, but with the removal of the promotion/relegation system between the BBL and Division 1, this had little consequence.